 Not a builder basic bathroom - how to make yours better

-A frequently asked question from clients: how do I make a builder-basic bathroom unique?
+A question I get asked frequently from clients is ‘how do I make a builder-basic bathroom unique’?

 In a small space, I like a floating vanity with open space underneath.
 As long as there are drawers for storage, it's functional yet gives an open feeling.
-I'm also a big fan of using a furniture piece for a vanity and forgoing the big-box cabinets that look the same in every home.
-Consider finding a vintage dresser or shelving unit at an auction or antique market.
+I'm also a big fan of using a piece of furniture for a vanity and forgoing the big-box cabinets that look the same in every home.
+Look for a vintage dresser at an auction or antique market.
 If a new vanity isn’t in your budget, consider painting the builder-basic one you’ve got.
 Opt for white or a fun, fresh colour to add interest.

 Liked this post?
-Pin it and share it please!
+Pin and share it please.
+Many thanks!